Tyrrrz/DotnetRuntimeBootstrapper/Readme.md

 ### Application host

 The client-facing side of **.NET Runtime Bootstrapper** is implemented as a [custom .NET runtime host](https://docs.microsoft.com/en-us/dotnet/core/tutorials/netcore-hosting).
-It's generated during build by injecting project-specific instructions into a special pre-compiled executable provided by the package.
+It's generated during the build process by injecting project-specific instructions into a special pre-compiled executable provided by the package.
-Internally, this executable is a managed .NET Framework v3.5 assembly, which allows it to run out-of-the-box on all platforms starting with Windows 7.
+Internally, the host executable is a managed .NET Framework v3.5 assembly, which allows it to run out-of-the-box on all platforms starting with Windows 7.

 When the user executes the application through the bootstrapper, it goes through the following steps: